On the Two Paths Theorem and the Two Disjoint Paths Problem: Two disjoint paths problem

 \subsection{Complexity}

+Let $G$ be a graph with a cycle $C$ and a $C$-path $P$ between non-consecutive vertices of $C$.
 To analyse the complexity of the whole algorithm, we need to be more precise about: \begin{itemize} \item how do we compute paths, \item how do we decide whether a path separates $C$, and \item how do we decide $P$-connectedness and in particular which $P$-sides a given vertex belongs to. \end{itemize}

 All of these can be done using a \emph{search algorithm} (e.g. depth-~or breadth-first searches) forbidding the traversal of some vertices $X\subseteq V(G)$.
-Such searches will be called \emph{$X$-searches}.
+We call \emph{$X$-searches} such searches.

 Whereas a usual search algorithm allows one to compute the connected components of a graph, $X$-searches allow for the computation of components of $G-X$ as well as the subsets of $X$ these components are incident to.